EvoDevoGenomics-UB/CORAL/README.md

 It uses as **input** clean (primer-trimmed) pre-processed fastq files and maps them to the given genome using <i>Minimap2</i>.
 Then creates non-assembled annotations for each fastq given using <i>StringTie v3.0.2</i> and looks for potential operons within those annotations (implementing <i>GAMBA v1.3.2</i>).

-After identifing operon transcripts, operon-conteined transcripts, and non-operon-related transcripts, it generates consensus annotations for the three sets of transcirpts.
+After identifying operon transcripts, operon-contained transcripts, and non-operon-related transcripts, it generates consensus annotations for the three sets of transcripts.
 Then, these sets are merged (using <i>StringTie v3.0.1</i>) to generate two final consensus annotations: 'Merge clean_andOPRNs GTF', that contains all three sets, and 'Merge clean_noOPRNs GTF', that only includes operon-contained transcripts and non-operon-related transcripts.

 The quality of the annotation is assayed with <i>BUSCO (v5.8)</i>, and also with _Gffcompare_ when a reference annotation is provided.
 Finally, CORAL generates an expression matrix of the consensus annotation with all the transcripts (Merge clean_andOPRNs GTF) when specified in the configuration file.